-Type of Abuse Possible signs and indicators Self Neglect This covers a wide range of behaviours This covers a wide range of behaviour; neglecting to care for one's personal hygiene health or surroundings Hoarding Discriminatory Abuse Including forms of harassment, slurs or similar treatment; because of race, gender and gender identity, age, disability, sexual orientation or religion.
-This includes forms of harassment, slurs or similar treatment; because of race, gender and gender identity, age, disability, sexual orientation, religion or health status and may be the motivating factor in other forms of abuse.
-It can be personal, a hate crime or institutional There may be; withdrawal or rejection of culturally inappropriate services e.g. food, mixed gender groups or activities.
+Possible signs and indicators This covers a wide range of behaviour; neglecting to care for one's personal hygiene health or surroundings Hoarding There may be; withdrawal or rejection of culturally inappropriate services e.g. food, mixed gender groups or activities.
 Individual may simply agree with the abuser for an easier life there may be disclosure, or someone may display low self-esteem.
 An abuser may react by saying "I treat everyone the same", have inappropriate nick names, be uncooperative, use derogatory language, or deny someone social and cultural contact.
-Institutional or Organisational Abuse Including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-This may range from one off incidents to on-going ill-treatment.
-It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.
 This may include a system that condones poor practice deprived environment lack of procedures for staff one commode used for a number of people no or little evidence of training, lack of staff support/supervision lack of privacy or personal care repeated unaddressed incidents of poor practice lack of homely environment manager implicated in poor practice.
 There may be a lack of personal clothing, no support plan lack of stimulation repeated falls, repeated infections unexplained bruises/burns, pressure ulcers unauthorised deprivation of liberty.
 Abusers may have a lack of understanding of a person's disability, misuse medication, use illegal controls and restraints, display undue/inappropriately use power/control.
-Domestic abuse Will include all those include under previous categories in this document, including
+Will include all those include under previous categories in this document, including unexplained bruising, withdrawal from